Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

 First, we show that a magnetic field oriented along the $x$ axis, i.e., perpendicular to the NW axis \emph{and} to the direction of $\langle\boldsymbol{\alpha}_R\rangle$, results in a substantial enhancement of the effective \Lande\ factor.
-For this purpose, we assume that $V_g=0.2$~V is applied to the bottom gate, generating an electric field that mantains reflection symmetry with respect to the $y$ axis, hence $\langle\boldsymbol{\alpha}_R\rangle$ is directed along $y$ by symmetry.
+For this purpose, we assume that $V_g=0.2$~V is applied to the bottom gate, generating an electric field that mantains reflection symmetry with respect to the $y$ axis; hence $\langle\boldsymbol{\alpha}_R\rangle$ is directed along $y$ by symmetry.

-In Fig.~\ref{fig:gxx_magnitude}(a), we show the diagonal element $\langle g_{SO}^{xx} \rangle$ as a function of the wavevector and the magnetic field intensity.
+In Fig.~\ref{fig:2}(a) we show the effective \Lande\ factor $\gstar$ [see Eq.~(\ref{eq:g_energy})] vs $k_z$ and $B$.
+In this configuration $|\gstar|$ reaches values up to $100$, twice as large as predicted from the RLZ formula ($g_{RLZ}=-49$).
+The maximum of $|\gstar|$ is determined by the gate voltage, as shown in Fig.~\ref{fig:2}(b) where we report the calculated $\gstar(B_x)$ at $k_z=0$ for selected values of $V_g$.
+Note that at $V_g=0$, when the SO coupling is absent, $\gstar=g_{RLZ}$ which strongly suggests that the observed enhancement of the \Lande\ factor is related to the orbital effects in the SO term.
+In order to show that, in Fig.~\ref{fig:2}(c), we present the map of the diagonal element $\langle g_{SO}^{xx}\rangle(k_z,B_x)$.
 Note that with this field configuration the off-diagonal elements vanish by symmetry.
 Indeed, the reflection symmetry of the electric field with respect to the $y$ axis leads to $\langle \alpha_R^x \rangle =0$, hence $\langle g_{SO}^{xy} \rangle =0$ [see Eq.~(\ref{gxy})].
-Moreover, the even symmetry of the envelope function is unaffected by the magnetic field directed along the $x$, hence $\langle g_{SO}^{yx} \rangle=0$ [see Eqs.~(\ref{gyx})].
-Fig.~\ref{fig:gxx_magnitude}(a) clearly demonstrates that the correction to the effective \Lande\ factor arising from the orbital effects in the SO coupling term reaches a value similar to that obtained from the RLZ formula.
-Under certain conditions, this enhancement can lead to a significant increase of $g^*$, almost doubling it, as observed in recent experiments.~\cite{Schroer,vanWeperen2013,Marcus2018}
+Moreover, the even symmetry of the envelope function is unaffected by the magnetic field directed along $x$, hence $\langle g_{SO}^{yx} \rangle=0$ [see Eqs.~(\ref{gyx})].
+Fig.~\ref{fig:2}(c) clearly demonstrates that the correction to the effective \Lande\ factor arising from the orbital effects in the SO coupling term reaches a value similar to that obtained from the RLZ formula.
+Under certain conditions, this enhancement can lead to a significant increase of $\tgstar$, almost doubling it, as observed in recent experiments.~\cite{Schroer,vanWeperen2013,Marcus2018}